 Financial aid and scholarships (if applicable) function in the same manner as those for a typical semester of studying law at Pepperdine in Malibu.
 It should be noted that the maximum amount of available loan assistance for students studying in London is greater than for those studying in Malibu due to anticipated additional costs of studying abroad.
 Below is a budget of estimated charges.
 Actual expenses may be higher or lower depending on the individual student.

-In recent years, students have been responsible for finding their own accommodation in London, mostly in groups in shared apartments.
-However, it has increasingly become a challenge for students to find suitable and reasonably priced apartments for this relatively short period, more options have become available in recent years, and as well as renting through agents or private landlords, some students now also use AirBnB for some or all of their stay.
+In recent years, students have been responsible for finding their own accommodation in London, and do so mostly in groups in shared apartments.
+Although it can seem like a challenge for students to find suitable and reasonably priced apartments for this relatively short period, more options have become available in recent years, and as well as renting through agents or private landlords, some students now also use AirBnB for some or all of their stay.
 It is certainly useful as a stop-gap if students wish to spend some time looking for longer term accommodation once here.
 We suggest that you also look at specific student accommodation that is available through a number of organizations in London who specialize in this field, as many can cater for shorter stays than an academic year.
 If you do elect instead to look for an apartment through a private landlord or agent, we advise that you arrive in London at least a week prior to the start of classes in order to have sufficient time for your search and to get used to your surroundings.
 It is a very good idea to start your research several weeks before this to determine which areas fit your budget.
 Further information on student accommodation and recommendations for temporary housing will be available shortly and updates are sent periodically throughout the spring and early summer.